compsci-suny-newpaltz/TR-TA-CompSci-Handbook/1 General Info/Role Overview.md

 - You must be a **matriculated graduate student in good academic standing**, maintaining at least a **3.0 GPA**.
 - You must be enrolled in at least **6 graduate credits per semester** regardless if you are a Part-Time or Full-Time.
-- TA appointments are formalized through an **official appointment letter** and completed hiring paperwork.
+- TR appointments are formalized through an **official appointment letter** and completed hiring paperwork.
 - Compensation includes a stipend and tuition waiver.
 The amount depends on your assignment.

 ---
 ## Why This Role Matters

-As a TA, your support helps students succeed academically.
+As a TR, your support helps students succeed academically.
 Whether through grading, providing feedback, holding office hours, or answering student questions, you are a key part of the educational experience.

 You’ll also develop valuable skills in teaching, time management, and communication that can benefit your academic and professional growth.